Skip to main content

 When the tenant has paid part of their rent

-Where the tenant has paid part of the rent themselves, the rent repayment order amount should be split proportionately between the tenant and the local authority.
+A local authority can apply for a rent repayment order where the tenant has paid part of their rent.
+The rent repayment order amount should be split proportionately between the tenant and the local authority.

 Government guidance explains how the amount should be apportioned.
 Find out more at gov.uk: Rent repayment orders under the Housing and Planning Act 2016.